Analysis: Why vaccinations will bring an end to lockdowns - but an end to social distancing still remains far off

 Of course, unlike Israel, the UK is also staggering doses at 12 weeks, which will delay optimum protection for the oldest and most vulnerable.

-The over 65s, for example, will not get their second doses until the end of May.
+The last of the over 65s, for example, will not get their second doses until the end of May.

 This carries the risk that the 'semi-vaccinated' might lower their guard too soon, while some scientists fear the UK strategy could backfire and encourage the emergence of new variants - especially vaccine-resistant strains.